 NREMT certification is awarded at different levels depending on your training and exam:

-Here are some of the most common benefits of working in the EMS field:
+Here are some of the most common benefits of completing an EMT program near you and working in the EMS field:

 - High personal satisfaction—Professional rewards don't get much better than the deep feeling of meaningful contribution that comes from helping to save other people's lives.